SSWConsulting/SSW.Rules.Content/rules/rule/rule.md

    * This is the first item of an unordered list inside another
    * This is the second item of an unordered list inside another
       1. This is the first item of an ordered list inside an unordered list
-      1. This is the second item of an ordered list inside an unordered list
+      2. This is the second item of an ordered list inside an unordered list

-&nbsp;

 #### Ordered List
 1. This is the first item of an ordered list
-1. This is the second item of an ordered list
+2. This is the second item of an ordered list
-1. This is the third item of an ordered list
+3. This is the third item of an ordered list
    * This is the first item of an unordered list inside an ordered list
    * This is the second item of an unordered list inside an ordered list
       1. This is the first item of an ordered list inside another
-      1. This is the second item of an ordered list inside another
+      2. This is the second item of an ordered list inside another

 ### Boxes